cesar-rgon/desktop-app-installer/README.md

   Considerations:
   * CategoryNameDescription is composed by _CategoryName_ word: must be identical (case-sensitive) to the category name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file. _Description_ word: must always follow the category name word.
   * To be intuitive, CategoryNameDescription should be defined in the 'CATEGORIES' section of the file.
-  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identical (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file. _Description_ word: must always follow the category name word.
+  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identical (case-sensitive) to the application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file. _Description_ word: must always follow the application name word.
   * To be intuitive, ApplicationNameDescription should be defined in the 'APPLICATIONS' section of the file.
   * It's recommended, but not mandatory, to add those descriptions to other translation files.
   * You can create a new translation file in your native language to be easier for your understanding.
 See chapter [Add new translation file](#6-add-new-translation-file) for more information.